-5.1 Large Openings in a Wall: (See Section 2.11 for description):
+5.1 Large Openings in a Wall

 When the total area of all openings in a single exterior wall is between 10 and 50 percent of that wall area in the story located immediately below the roof, the following roof location shall be designed as a corner area of the respective System 2 or System 3 designs.
 For System 1 designs, they shall use the corner area specifications of a System 2 design for the rectangular area.